ABOUT THIS SITE

 LIBRS, Louisiana Incident-Based Reporting System, is a centralized database and repository for participating Louisiana agencies.
 LIBRS contains all the components of NIBRS with addition of Louisiana specific data elements.

 UCR Online, an internet system designed to submit Uniform Crime Reports (summary reports) directly to the state program for reporting to the FBI.
+The FBI is no longer accepting summary reports.
+UCR online is no longer available as of January 1, 2021.

 To find out more overview details and descriptions of the systems, click here.